Travel Report Australia, from Melbourne to Adelaide (May 2019)

 It is advisable to visit one of the bakeries in Robe to stock up on breakfast before going on the ride.
 On the track itself, there are very few opportunities to provide food and drink or gasoline and the nearly 330km appear again endlessly long!

-As the hotel is located in a golf course, ibises, parrots and numerous other bird species have settled here, so do a quiet evening walk and take you camera with the telephoto lens (at least 200mm) with you.
+As the hotel is located in a golf course, ibises, parrots and numerous other bird species have settled here, so do a quiet evening walk and take your camera with a telephoto lens (at least 200mm) with you.

 Day 8: From Victor Harber – via Cape Jervis – to Kangaroo Island